kasparsd/wp-docs-md/docs/wp-blocks-handbook.md

     - the `trunk` folder should have “Committing version X.Y.Z”
     - there is a new `tags/X.Y.Z` folder with the same contents as `trunk` whose latest commit is “Tagging version X.Y.Z”

 Most likely, the tag folder couldn’t be created.
-This is a [known issue](https://plugins.trac.wordpress.org/browser/gutenberg/) that [can be fixed manually](https://github.com/WordPress/gutenberg/issues/55295#issuecomment-1759292978).
+This is a [known issue](https://github.com/WordPress/gutenberg/issues/55295) that [can be fixed manually](https://github.com/WordPress/gutenberg/issues/55295#issuecomment-1759292978).

-Either substitute SVN\_USERNAME, SVN\_PASSWORD, and VERSION for the proper values or set them as global environment variables first:
+Either substitute `SVN_USERNAME`, `SVN_PASSWORD`, and `VERSION` for the proper values or set them as global environment variables first:

 ```sh
 # CHECKOUT THE REPOSITORY